We Provide Transitional Housing for Women and Their Children

 Founder and President

 Shannon graduated from Smith College of Social Work with a Masters Degree in 2002.
 She is a Licensed Independent Clinical Social Worker (LICSW).
 In 2007 she graduated from American International College with Bachelor of Science Degree in Nursing.
 She worked at Baystate Medical Center as a Registered Nurse and as an adjunct faculty member for the School of Nursing at American International College.
-Shannon started A new track in her career and is now an account executive in marketing and business development at WWLP-22 News.
-Shannon has been a partner at The City Church for approximately 6 years.
+Shannon also has experience in marketing and business development through her work at WWLP-22 News.
+Shannon has been a partner at The City Church for approximately 7 years.
 She is very active in the community and lives in Wilbraham with her husband Keith and their two children Evan and Abigail.

 Sgt.
 John Delaney

-John has been a police officer for the City of Springfield, Massachusetts for the past 35 years.
-He has been a Supervisor in the department for 22 years with many successful assignments.
+John recently retired as a police officer for the City of Springfield, Massachusetts after 35 years of service.
+He has now joined the MGM team as Investigations Manager.
+He was a Supervisor in the police department for 22 years with many successful assignments.
 John’s background as an investigator, administrator, instructor, first assistant to the Police Commissioner and Public Information Officer in the Criminal Justice field is second to none.
 He has a proven history of success no matter the assignment at task.
-John is married to Gabriela Jimenez Delaney and has has four children – Kaitlyn – 28, Bridget – 23, Molly – 23 and Jack – age 11.
+John is married to Gabriela Jimenez Delaney and has four children – Kaitlyn, Bridget, Molly, and Jack.

 David W. Willoughby